X-POWER0/xnawiki/Web Articles/Riemers/Riemers3DXNA1Terrain04worldspace.md

 Although the first 2 lines are explained above, they are discussed in much more detail in [Series 3](Riemers3DXNA3hlsloverview.md).
 The third line sets another parameter, which is discussed in the next chapter.

-Do not forget to call this method from the end of the **LoadContent** method:
+Do not forget to call this method in the **LoadContent** method, placing it just after loading the effect file (since we want the camera setup early):

 ```csharp
     SetUpCamera();